Johnson says he’ll tell Trump: Hands off UK health service

 NEW YORK (AP) — Britain’s prime minister has promised to tell U.S. President Donald Trump that any notion of American firms buying parts of the U.K.’s beloved, state-funded health service will be off the table in future trade negotiations, and that the United States will have to open its markets to British goods if it wants to make a deal.

 Boris Johnson said he would draw his red lines for the protectionist president when the two leaders meet this week at the United Nations General Assembly in New York.
+He also planned to tell U.S. business leaders and politicians that Britain will have a loosely regulated market “that is open to the world” after it leaves the European Union.

 Johnson arrived at the global gathering on Monday with a balancing act to effect.
 He’s trying to persuade European Union leaders to strike an elusive divorce deal with Britain, while also laying the groundwork for a post-Brexit trade agreement with the United States — seen by the government as one of the main prizes of Brexit.